Date is unlike anything Soma Saito has released so far, yet it sounds incredibly familiar and unique.

-Funky guitar riffs introduce us to a throwback 80’s pop-rock/funk tune that is plenty more than what it sounds like.
-“Date” has an interesting imagery, that of watching neon signs and city lights while on late night drive.
-It’s classy and entertaining while, at the same time, being as by-the-book as it can about its funk-rock roots.
+Funky guitar riffs introduce us to a throwback ’80s pop-rock/funk tune that is plenty more than what it sounds like.
+“Date” has interesting imagery, that of watching neon signs and city lights while on a late night drive.
+It’s classy and entertaining while, at the same time, being as by the book as it can about its funk-rock roots.

-A groovy bass line – to say it’s tasteful would be an understatement -, an old school synth lead, acoustic guitar and simple drums complete this instrumental.
-To further impress the listener, he graces us with a stunning guitar solo in the bridge, something that I feel that added the final touches to this throwback song.
+A groovy bass line – to say it’s tasteful would be an understatement -, an old-school synth lead, acoustic guitar and simple drums complete this instrumental.
+To further impress the listener, he graces us with a stunning guitar solo in the bridge, something that I feel added the final touches to this throwback song.

 From the melodies to the pacing and its vibe, this instrumental covered all the right bases.
 I’m as pleasantly surprised with the vocals as I am with the instrumental.

 You can tell that Saito was in his element for this song.
 A music genre and vibe he’s familiar with.
 This enabled him to deliver a complete performance, relying mainly on his mid-tones but already touching a bit on his high register.
 His sweet ad-libs in the outro added some groove to the already groovy song.
 If there ever was a perfect way to kick off a single, this would be it.

 2 – Reminiscence